preservim/vim-pencil/README.markdown

 * Highly configurable to suit your needs, with many great plugins available
 * No proprietary format lock-in

-But while such reasons might be sound, they are scant justification to switch away from the familiar word processor.
+But while such reasons might be sound, they remain scant justification to switch away from the familiar word processor.
 Instead, you need a compelling reason—one that can appeal to a writer’s love for language and the tools of writing.

 You can find that reason in Vim's mysterious command sequences.
 Take `cas` for instance.
 You might see it as a mnemonic for _Change Around Sentence_ to replace an existing sentence.
 But dig a bit deeper to discover that such commands have a grammar of their own, comprised of nouns, verbs, and modifiers.
-Think of them as the building blocks of a _domain specific language_ for manipulating text —a different kind of language whose mastery can become a powerful tool to express yourself.
+Think of them as the building blocks of a _domain specific language_ for manipulating text, one that can become a powerful tool in expressing yourself.
 For more details:

 * [Learn to speak vim – verbs, nouns, and modifiers!][ls]
 * [Your problem with Vim is that you don't grok vi][gv]